SIGPLAN/SIGPLAN.github.io/Resources/EmpiricalEvaluation.md

 1-page [best-practices checklist](https://github.com/SIGPLAN/empirical-evaluation/raw/master/checklist/checklist.pdf).

-This checklist is organized into seven *categories*, each with associated *cases* for illustration.
+This checklist is organized into seven *categories*, each with associated *examples* for illustration.
 Categories are meant to be comprehensive, applying to the breadth of possible empirical evaluations.
-Cases highlight specific, important areas in which best practice was frequently not followed.
+Examples in each category highlight specific, important areas in which best practice was frequently not followed.
 These are meant to be useful and illustrative, but they are neither comprehensive nor applicable to every evaluation.